 "NOAA's Southwest Fisheries Science Center in California, and Pacific Islands Fisheries Science Center in Hawaii, have a long history of working together to make scientific discoveries about marine mammals in the northern Pacific Ocean," said Jeff Moore, co-chief scientist.
 "We study some of the same populations and have many of the same research questions, so it makes sense to tackle these scientific inquiries together.
 By sharing our expertise, the research is stronger."

-See what scientists found while surveying the Hawaiian Islands by visiting the survey website, viewing the storymap and reading blogs from the scientists and crew.
+See what scientists found while surveying the Hawaiian Islands by viewing the Story Map and reading Science Blogs from the scientists and crew.